cbaguilar/IDEAHacks2020/README.md

 ![Joel designed these 3D-printed motor fittings using SolidWorks.](assets/v1_3d-printed-motor-fittings.jpg)

+- Lots of wires
+- Some soldering equipment

 ## Software Used
 ### Our hack could not have been possible without the following software programs:
 - SolidWorks